GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

 **Logging inside RAJA kernels should only be done for debugging purposes** and must never appear on the develop branch.

+.. dropdown:: Why logging on GPU is not allowed on production code?
+  :icon: info

-**Rationale:** Logging on GPU can:
+  Logging on GPU can:

   - Reserve cache lines and degrade performance,
   - Cause race conditions in output,
   - Generate massive amounts of output,
   - Produce unpredictable behaviour (e.g. runtime crashes on AMD).

 .. dropdown:: Example: Debug-only kernel logging
    :icon: code